 Enrollment is projected to decline from 49,944 students in the 2024-25 school year to 48,000 students in the 2028-29 school year.
 The largest percentage decrease over this time is projected at the elementary school level.
-While a 10-year enrollment projection was completed that shows a continued enrollment decline, the five-year 2029-30 school vear projection considered to be more accurate.
+While a 10-year enrollment projection was completed that shows a continued enrollment decline, the five-year school projection 2029-30 vear is considered to be more accurate.
 The further out from 2029-30 the projections advance, the more years of projected birth data are factored into the enrollment projections.

 Since Atlanta Public Schools has committed to 100% aligned K-12 feeder patterns, enrollment can be projected at the elementary boundary level and rolled up to the middle and high schools within their respective high school clusters.
-The high school cluster totals. and students attending from outside the district boundary, can then be rolled up to get a district-wide total.
+The high school cluster totals, and students outside attending from the district boundary, can then be rolled up to get a district-wide total.
 While overall the district is continued to decline, there are individual boundaries that are projected to increase in student population.
 The 5-year live-in projections for each school can be found in the Cluster Profiles starting on page 33.